Pan-Africanism: History

-In 1959, Nkrumah, President Sékou Touré of Guinea and President William Tubman of Liberia met at Sanniquellie and signed the Sanniquellie Declaration outlining the principles for the achievement of the unity of Independent African States whilst maintaining a national identity and autonomous constitutional structure.
-The Declaration called for a revised understanding of Pan-Africanism and the uniting of the Independent States.
+In 1959, Nkrumah, President Sékou Touré of Guinea and President William Tubman of Liberia met at Sanniquellie and signed the Sanniquellie Declaration outlining the principles for the achievement of the unity of Independent African States, whilst maintaining a national identity and autonomous constitutional structure.
+The Declaration called for a revised understanding of Pan-Africanism and the uniting of the independent states.

 In 1960, the second All-African Peoples' Conference was held in Addis Ababa, Ethiopia.
 The membership of the All-African Peoples' Organisation (AAPO) had increased with the inclusion of the "Algerian Provisional Government (as they had not yet won independence), Cameroun, Guinea, Nigeria, Somalia and the United Arab Republic".
 The Conference highlighted diverging ideologies within the movement, as Nkrumah's call for a political and economic union between the Independent African States gained little agreement.
-The disagreements following 1960 gave rise to two rival factions within the pan-African movement: the Casablanca Bloc and the Brazzaville Bloc.
+From 1960 onwards, these disagreements gave rise to two rival factions within the pan-African movement: the Casablanca Bloc and the Brazzaville Bloc.

-In 1962, Algeria gained independence from French colonial rule and Ahmed Ben Bella assumed Presidency.
-Ben Bella was a strong advocate for Pan-Africanism and an African Unity.
+In 1962, Algeria gained independence from French colonial rule and Ahmed Ben Bella assumed the Presidency.
+Ben Bella was a strong advocate for Pan-Africanism and African Unity.
 Following the FLN's armed struggle for liberation, Ben Bella spoke at the UN and espoused for Independent Africa's role in providing military and financial support to the African liberation movements opposing apartheid and fighting Portuguese colonialism.

 In search of a united voice, in 1963 at an African Summit conference in Addis Ababa, Ethiopia, 32 African states met and established the Organisation of African Unity (OAU).
-The creation of the OAU Charter took place at this Summit and defines a coordinated "effort to raise the standard of living of member States and defend their sovereignty" by supporting freedom fighters and decolonisation.
-Thus, was the formation of the African Liberation Committee (ALC), during the 1963 Summit.
-Championing the support of liberation movements, was Algeria's President Ben Bella, immediately "donated 100 million francs to its finances and was one of the first countries, of the Organisation to boycott Portuguese and South African goods".
+The OAU Charter defined a coordinated "effort to raise the standard of living of member States and defend their sovereignty" by supporting freedom fighters and decolonisation.
+As a result, the African Liberation Committee (ALC), was formed during the summit.
+Championing the support of liberation movements, Ben Bella immediately "donated 100 million francs to its finances and was one of the first countries, of the Organisation to boycott Portuguese and South African goods".

 In 1969, Algiers hosted the Pan-African Cultural Festival, on July 21 and it continued for eight days.
 At this moment in history, Algeria stood as a "beacon of African and Third-World militancy," and would come to inspire fights against colonialism around the world.
 The festival attracted thousands from African states and the African Diaspora, including the Black Panthers.
 It represented the application of the tenets of the Algerian revolution to the rest of Africa and symbolized the reshaping of the definition of pan-African identity under the common experience of colonialism.
-The Festival further strengthened Algeria's President, Boumediene's standing in Africa and the Third World.
+The Festival further strengthened the standing of Algeria's President Boumediene in Africa and the Third World.